Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Introduction

-Unlike existing decentralized stability certification methods that rely on explicit device parameterizations \cite{siahaan2024decentralized,gross2022compensating,haberle2025decentralized}, the proposed approach is model-agnostic and applies to heterogeneous devices under mild behavioral assumptions.
-While related generic certificates based on small-gain, small-phase, or sector conditions have been reported \cite{huang2024gain,huang2025geometric}, the present work extends these results by simultaneously providing explicit stability and performance guarantees.
-To the best of our knowledge, this is the first unified framework that ensures both closed-loop stability and quantitative performance bounds for frequency and voltage dynamics under general, non-parametric device models.
+In contrast to existing approaches for decentralized closed-loop stability certificates that rely on explicit device-model parameterizations \cite{siahaan2024decentralized,gross2022compensating,haberle2025decentralized,subotic2021lyapunov}, the proposed framework is model-agnostic and accommodates arbitrary local device dynamics, provided that a set of mild regularity conditions on the device behavior is satisfied.
+This generality allows the interconnection of heterogeneous device models, independent of specific control architectures or tuning methods, thereby offering greater design flexibility to power plant operators.
+While related generic stability certificates have been proposed in \cite{huang2024gain,niehues2025small,huang2025geometric}, typically based on small-gain, small-phase, or sector-bounded conditions, our work extends these results by also providing explicit performance guarantees for the system frequency and voltage dynamics.
+In particular, we derive quantitative bounds on average-mode frequency and voltage nadirs, steady-state deviations, frequency RoCoF, and oscillation damping capabilities, applicable to arbitrary device models without explicit parameterization.
+Although previous studies have addressed such performance specifications for particular device parameterizations \cite{jiang2021grid}, to the best of our knowledge, no existing work provides a unified framework that ensures \emph{both} closed-loop stability and performance under general, non-parametric device dynamics.

+The paper is structured as follows.
+Section \ref{sec:problem_setup} presents the power-system model used to develop the proposed grid-code framework.
+Section \ref{sec:framework} introduces the device-level certification methodology that guarantees closed-loop stability and performance, which forms the basis for the grid-code formulation in Section \ref{sec:NGGC}.
+Section \ref{sec:case_study} evaluates the grid codes in numerical case studies.
+Section \ref{sec:conclusion} summarizes the main findings.